OSGeo/gdal/doc/source/drivers/raster/fits.rst

 ^^^^^
 From source
 """""""""""
-Install CFITSIO headers from your distribution (eg, cfitsio-devel on Fedora; libcfitsio-dev on Debian-Ubuntu), then compile GDAL as usual.
+Install CFITSIO headers from your distribution (e.g., cfitsio-devel on Fedora; libcfitsio-dev on Debian-Ubuntu), then compile GDAL as usual.
 CFITSIO will be automatically detected and linked.

 From distributions
 """"""""""""""""""